DOJ Watchdog Cites Concerns Over Storage, Destruction of Employee-Issued Firearms at FBI, DEA

 “We agree that having both a robust documented policy covering the destruction of employee-issued firearms and documentation of our existing training process for relevant FBI employees on the topic, would address concerns identified in the memorandum,” Alfred Watson, deputy assistant director of training for the FBI, wrote to Horowitz.

-Watson indicated prior to the inspector general report, the FBI had taken steps to move firearms awaiting destruction to a more “secured” facility.
-He also indicated an updated training policy will cover the secure storage of firearms and parts prior to destruction and documentation to track the items.
+Watson indicated that before the inspector general’s report, the FBI had taken steps to move firearms awaiting destruction to a more “secured” facility.
+He also indicated that an updated training policy will cover the secure storage of firearms and parts before destruction and documentation to track the items.

-The DEA Chief of Compliance Edward Kovacs wrote to Horowitz that it is in the process of finalizing policy and standard operating procedures that address the concerns regarding storage, documentation and the destruction of firearms that are issued to employees.
+The DEA Chief of Compliance Edward Kovacs wrote to Horowitz that the agency is in the process of finalizing policy and standard operating procedures that address the concerns regarding the storage, documentation, and destruction of firearms that are issued to employees.
 The DEA also will provide training to employees related to the firearms.

-The Epoch Times reached out to the FBI and DEA for comment.
-The FBI referred The Epoch Times to its response in the report.
+The DEA didn’t reply by publication time to a request for comment.
+When asked for comment, the FBI referred The Epoch Times to its response in the report.

 Mary Lou Lang